Frank Lorenzo: TWA in 1980 and 1985

 With a large amount of cash on hand, observers said that TIA was likely to begin another acquisition attempt quickly, to preclude becoming a takeover target itself.
 TIA did exactly that, accumulating shares of Trans World Airlines (TWA), an even bigger target than National.
 TWA had airline revenues about 14 times those of TIA, and the total revenue of TWA's parent corporation, Trans World Corp., was 20 times TIA's.
 TIA's plan was to merge TIA with the TWA subsidiary of Trans World Corp., providing it with smaller feed aircraft and a feed network.

 TWA was opposed to the merger; its board "unanimously affirmed" publicly that TWA was not for sale.
 After accumulating more than 4% of Trans World's stock, TIA eventually backed out of the proposed deal, selling all of its holdings by January 1980.

 In 1985, Lorenzo's team again sought TWA as a merger partner.
 This time they were approached by the management of TWA as a "white knight" against the threatened acquisition of TWA by Carl Icahn, who was feared by TWA management and employees.
 Lorenzo signed a formal contract for the acquisition of TWA in June 1985.
 However, Icahn pressed on with his acquisition attempt after he received the backing of TWA's pilot union who promised major cost cuts.

 In August 1985, the TWA board voted to cede the company to Icahn who didn't require any government approval, while Lorenzo's airline would, since airline acquisitions of another airline still required DOT approval.

 Formation of Texas Air as holding company of group

 Lorenzo restructured TIA in 1980, forming a holding company called Texas Air Corp, which was controlled by Jet Capital, as TIA had been.
 Texas Air owned TIA and had cash holdings of about $100 million, which Lorenzo said would be used primarily for investments in the airline industry.
+It was the first airline to restructure into a holding company.
+Almost all airlines followed.